utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

       - N/A
       - N/A
       - 27 bytes - OBC uptime (3 bytes), OBC restart count (3 bytes), OBC restart reason (1 byte), OBC restart date (3 bytes), OBC restart time (3 bytes), EPS uptime (3 bytes), EPS restart count (3 bytes), EPS restart reason (1 byte), PAY uptime (3 bytes), PAY restart count (3 bytes), PAY restart reason (1 byte)
+    * - Read Primary Command Blocks
+      - No
+      - 0x1D
+      - starting block number
+      - number of blocks (count, must be <= 5 or else nothing will be read and 0 bytes of data will be given back)
+      - (19 * `count`) bytes - block size for `count` number of command blocks (19 bytes each)
+    * - Read Secondary Command Blocks
+      - No
+      - 0x1E
+      - starting block number
+      - number of blocks (count, must be <= 5 or else nothing will be read and 0 bytes of data will be given back)
+      - (19 * `count`) bytes - block size for `count` number of command blocks (19 bytes each)
+    * - Read RAM Byte (OBC)
+      - Yes
+      - 0x1F
+      - Address (in bytes)
+      - N/A
+      - 1 byte - value

 Commands - Descriptions